 Organizations that openly address cost will drive traffic to their sites and serve customers at the same time.

-After all, if the range can go from a few hundred bucks to more than $10,000, consumers want to know what they should expect to pay — especially if they have no insurance or have a high deductible plan.
+After all, if the range can go from a few hundred bucks to more than $10,000, consumers want to know what they should expect to pay — especially if they have no insurance or a high deductible insurance plan.

 Here's a chart from the same article:

 Content like this is a huge traffic play and is typically hard to find.
 When companies commit to expanding their digital footprint with trust-building, educational content like this blog post, they connect with online users who could each become a new patient.

 No matter what’s being bought or sold, customers want to know what might go wrong.
 This helps assuage their anxiety and misgivings.

 Writing blog posts about problems in the healthcare field can be particularly tricky, but it offers a chance to be candid with your audience.
 Previous IMPACT client Advanced Data Systems Corporation (or ADSC) is a healthcare automation company that’s been in business for more than 40 years.